English Dutch French German Italian Portuguese Russian Spanish

 Kelley Brown, Emerging America Library of Congress TPS Coach

-Kelley Brown is a Social Studies educator and the Professional Development Coordinator at Easthampton High School where she has taught for the last 20 years.
+Kelley Brown is a Social Studies educator and the Professional Development Coordinator at Easthampton High School where she has taught for more than 20 years.
 She focuses on bringing primary sources and disciplinary literacy skills into the Social Studies classroom for all students.
 Kelley’s classroom focuses on civic knowledge and engagement, bridging classroom and community learning through local history, volunteerism and civic action.
 Kelley’s goal is to have every student leave her classroom with confidence, skill and excitement for learning about their community and world.
-Her We the People class has won the Massachusetts Center for Civic Education’s We the People state competition 4 years in row and won the 2020 National We the People Competition.
+Her We the People class has won the Massachusetts Center for Civic Education’s We the People state competition 7 years in row and won the 2020 National We the People Competition.
 Since 2006, she has led K-12 teacher professional development across New England, including for the Department of Youth Services Juvenile Justice System, National Endowment for the Humanities, Teaching American History Programs, and the Library of Congress Teaching with Primary Sources.
 Kelley co-designed and produced History’s Mysteries, a free K-5 inquiry-based “click and play” open source curriculum now available as Private i History Detectives from iCivics.
 Kelley has contributed to several books about teaching students with diverse needs and trauma.
 She was a 2006 Disney Teacher, the 2010 Massachusetts History Teacher of the Year and the 2016 recipient of the Don Salvucci Award for Excellence in Promoting Civics Education from the Massachusetts Council for the Social Studies.
 She holds a B.A. from Amherst College and an M.Ed. from UMass Amherst.

 Photo portrait of a white woman with shoulder length hair.